bhallstein/TinyModel/Readme.md

 ## Defining tables

 To configure TinyModel, you define a set of subclasses, each of which represents a table in your database.
-Class constants specify the name and type of each column, and optional restrictions on its values, which TinyModel validates when inserting/update values, and
+Class constants specify the name and type of each column in the table, and optional restrictions on values.

 ### Class & table names